sebsto/amplify-ios-workshop/BOA332/README.md

 ## In progress (status 10/3/2022)

+[] Refactoring workshop instructions for Signin With Apple

+**October 10 2022**

-[] Refactoring workshop instructions to take into account code modifications
+- Refactoring workshop instructions to take into account code modifications (sections 1-5)

 **September 14 2022**